determined-ai/determined/docs/model-dev-guide/api-guides/apis-howto/api-core-ug.rst

 <https://github.com/determined-ai/determined/tree/main/examples/tutorials/core_api_pytorch_mnist>`_.
 These scripts have already been modified to fit the steps outlined in this tutorial.

-In this initial step, we’ll run our experiment using the ``model_def.py`` script and its accompanying ``const.yaml`` experiment configuration file.
+In this initial step, we'll run our experiment using the ``model_def.py`` script and its accompanying ``const.yaml`` experiment configuration file.

 CD into the directory and run this command: